WeblateOrg/weblate/docs/admin/optionals.rst

 .. versionadded:: 2.15

-Legal module is used on `Hosted Weblate <https://weblate.org/hosting/>`_ and is used to provide required legal documents.
-It comes with blank documents and you are expected to provide following templates with the documents:
+This is used on `Hosted Weblate <https://weblate.org/hosting/>`_ to provide required legal documents.
+It comes provided with blank documents, and you are expected to fill out the following templates in the documents:

 :file:`legal/documents/tos.html`
    Terms of service document :file:`legal/documents/privacy.html`
    Privacy policy document
 :file:`legal/documents/summary.html`
-   Short overview of terms of service and privacy policy
+   Short overview of the terms of service and privacy policy

 .. note::

-    You can find legal documents for the Hosted Weblate service in separate Git repository
+    Legal documents for the Hosted Weblate service is availalbe in this Git repository
     <https://github.com/WeblateOrg/hosted/tree/master/wlhosted/legal/templates/legal/documents>.

-    Most likely these will not be directly usable for you, but you might want to use them as a starting point and adjust them to match your use case.
+    Most likely these will not be directly usable to you, but might come in handy as a starting point if adjusted to meet your needs.

 Installation
 ++++++++++++

-To install, simply add ``weblate.legal`` to installed applications in :file:`settings.py`:
+1. Add ``weblate.legal`` to installed apps in :file:`settings.py`:

 .. code-block:: python